InVisionCRM/PulseChainAI.com/README/scivive.md

 If you dress different, get your value spike in there, so they think that you’re better instead of worse.
 Unless they’re fearful, and then they’ll just not like anything different at all.
 It helps to mention that there’s only texture, color, shape and pattern in regards to what you can wear.
-If you don’t like it, be covered in black, preferably a flat black that’s not shiny.
+If you don’t like it, be covered in slate-950, preferably a flat slate-950 that’s not shiny.
 It’s easy to dismiss others’ problems when you haven’t walked a mile in their shoes.
 When you see the Goth kids at school, and you see that one of them is sad because they didn’t get to attend this concert for a band they really like, a band you’d pay to never hear, it’s hard to relate.